mmatteo-hub/RT1_Assignment1/README.md

 	...
 ```

-Below there is the description and the code for every function used.
+Below there is a brief description and the code for every function used.

 * `fnc_in()`:
 This function makes the robot start the movement, it is structured as follows: